agrezak/aurelia-app/README.md

 # aurelia-app
 Simple login app created in Aurelia, a modern JS framework.

-Make sure your NodeJS version is at least 4.x
+Make sure your NodeJS version is at least 4.x (run node -v).

 ##How to install?